-Mrs Rachel Price r.price@sanctamaria.school.nz Ext 422

-LOCATION - Learning Support staff are in DG8, which is also utilised as a teaching space.
+Mrs Rachel Pricer.price@sanctamaria.school.nzExt 263LOCATION - Learning Support staff are in DG8, which is also utilised as a teaching space.

 INCLUSION

 At Sancta Maria College, inclusive student-centred practices are promoted.
 We believe all students have the right to be educated with their peers, rather than in isolation.
 Those students with disabilities have the same rights and privileges as those students without disabilities.